adopt-liveview/adopt-liveview/priv/pages/2026/04-30-v2-saving-data-en_US.md

 end
 ```

 `<.header>` is a component under `CoreComponents` that can be used to make page header styles consistent across all apps.
-Bored on how they look?
+Bored with how they look?
 Just edit the component definition and see all headers be updated.
-As a general advice from someone who worked with LiveView a lot: having components to encapsulate styles not only makes your LiveView render function code more elegant and readable as it also makes things easy to update.
+As a general advice from someone who worked with LiveView a lot: having components to encapsulate styles not only makes your LiveView render function code more elegant and readable but also makes things easy to update.
 If you find yourself repeating code across all your UI, it might be time for a new component to be born.
 As you can see `<.header>` also has an optional slot called `<:subtitle>`.
 Feel free to look into that component definition in `lib/lineup_web/components/core_components.ex` if you want to learn more.

 %{
 title: ~H"Did you notice we used <code>@page_title</code> in our HEEx code?",